ArendPeter/GameMakerGuide/docs/0_CourseIntro/1_MeetYourInstructor.md

 ![](../../assets/images/selfie.png)

-I'm an ex-Amazon Software Engineer, and I'm currently a full time indie game developer as well as a Game Maker Instructor
+I'm an ex-Amazon Software Engineer, who's currently a full time indie game developer as well as a Game Maker instructor

 Game Maker was my first experience with programming, and I've been using and teaching Game Maker now for <span id="years-of-game-maker"></span> years